Walton County DUI Court Process

 1. Arraignment (First Appearance)

-- When it Happens: The arraignment is usually scheduled within a few weeks of your arrest.
-The date is printed on your citation.
+- When it happens: The arraignment is typically your first court appearance after a DUI arrest.
+It usually occurs within a few weeks of your arrest.

 2. Pre-Trial Hearings